Greater Sage-Grouse Population Monitoring Framework: Frequently Asked Questions

 Q. How do the neighborhood and climate clusters differ from other sage-grouse population units?

 A. Many spatial datasets are currently being used to manage sage-grouse populations.
 These include population and management units.
 A discussion about some of these datasets and how they differ from the population clusters (O’Donnell and others, 2022) used for the targeted annual warning system is provided (O’Donnell and others, 2019).
-The neighborhood and climate clusters are biologically informed, nested, and consider all life cycles, allowing for robust methods of comparing local and regional population changes (see hierarchical population monitoring framework website for a general description or details from publication (O’Donnell and others, 2022).
-More recent products not evaluated in O’Donnell and others (2019) include the Bureau of Land Management (BLM) habitat assessment framework (documentation), which most closely shares similarities with our clusters but may lack a less rigorous biological context of sage-grouse (in other words, geared toward habitat more than population structure) and do not consider nesting of populations that support the comparison of local and regional population changes.
+The neighborhood and climate clusters are biologically informed, nested, and account for all life stages, enabling robust methods for comparing local and regional population changes (see the greater sage-grouse population monitoring framework website for a general description or details from the publication (O’Donnell and others, 2022).
+More recent products not evaluated in O’Donnell and others (2019) include the Bureau of Land Management (BLM) habitat assessment framework (documentation), which most closely shares similarities with our clusters but may lack a less rigorous biological context for sage-grouse (in other words, geared toward habitat more than population structure) and does not consider nesting of populations that support the comparison of local and regional population changes.

 Q. Why do clusters cross state boundaries?

 A. The greater sage-grouse subpopulations (clusters) cross state boundaries because the connectivity of leks indicated movements were possible based on biologically relevant context.
-Habitat conditions summarized at different spatial scales surrounding these leks indicated similar habitat resources available to birds.
+Habitat conditions summarized at different spatial scales surrounding these leks indicated similar habitat resources available to birds, regardless of jurisdictional boundaries.

 Q. How should managers use the clusters when they include leks and associated male counts in neighboring states?
 What are the ramifications of not including population data in neighboring states?